EatherGo/eather/README.md

 Copy .env.example to your project as .env with your own settings.

-Access http://localhost:8000/ or APP_URL from ENV, and you should see 404 page not found or `Hello world` and you ready to start.
+Access http://localhost:8000/ or APP_URL from ENV, and you should see `404 page not found` or `Hello world` and you are ready to start.